scottzach1/Project-Beans/project_requirement/project-requirement.md

 >
 > For example, this could specify the requirement for software to trace processing activity.
 Such traces are needed for some applications to meet minimum regulatory or financial standards.
 An audit trace requirement may, for example, state that all changes to a payroll database shall be recorded in a trace file with before and after values.

-### 3.7 Nonfunctional system attributes
+### 3.7 Nonfunctional system attributes (Can Start)

+#### Summary:

+In this section, we need to write about the non-functional requirements of our software and hardware systems.
+This means we need to define the nature of a system through some characteristic.
+Eg  'The software system is easily extensible'.
+We need around **20 non-functional requirements** and _**write a description for the ones we think take the top priority.**_

+**Suggested Content:**

+- 2 further subheadings? - 3.7.1 Hardware Non-Functional Requirements, 3.7.2 Software Non-Functional Requirements

+- Adaptibility - Our project is intended for the wider rocket community (clear this up with client?) therefore our codebase should easily adapt into different scenarios or use techniques or libraries that are known.
+- Ensuring safety - This is important given that we are working with equipment that is potentially dangerous.
+This can be achieved by conducting extensive sofware correctness testing?
+As for hardware...... strictly adhere to legal/client restrictions hardware restrictions, especially for potential sources of danger?
+- Code Quality? - Since its open source, we need to adhere to programming conventions where possible.
+Follow design patterns and observe proper coupling/cohesion where possible.
+Code must be documented!
+- **Simulation part of the project (simulating hardware).... is this a non-functional requirement?
+Should the concept of simulation be stated under ensuring safety?- Contact course coordinators/client**

+Theres a lot more to suggest from a software perspective.
+We can split some different characteristics into their own descriptions (eg Testing can be in its own paragraph instead of being listed under Ensuring safety description if we see the need to do so.).
+The  [2018 Project](https://github.com/andre-geldenhuis/team-rocket-2018-handover/blob/master/ENGR302-2019T2_Delivery_Team-12/Assignment1_Requirements.pdf) seems to do this very in-depth but it seems to have combined both hardware and software components into each non-functional requirement.

+**Suggested steps to make progress here**:

+- Contact client to clarify any more non-functional requirements, **particularly from a hardware perspective**.
+We can also clarify with the client if they have any specific non-functional requirements.

+**Original Instructions:**

-Present the systemic (aka nonfunctional) requirements of the product (see ISO/IEC 25010).
+>Present the systemic (aka nonfunctional) requirements of the product (see ISO/IEC 25010).
 List up to twenty systemic requirements / attributes.
 Write a short natural language description of the top nonfunctional requirements (approx. five pages).

-### 3.8 Physical and Environmental Requirements
+### 3.8 Physical and Environmental Requirements (Can Start)

+#### Summary:

+The first half of this section requires us to identify specific features and characteristics of the hardware we are using. **The first half of this section cannot be started .** We need to decide what hardware we are going to use before writing about it.

+The second half (Environmental Requirements) we can start.

+**Suggested Content:**

+- Legal restrictions as to where we can launch rockets.
+(Conduct research and cite them)
+- Weather restrictions and how this can impact rocket launches/flight.
+What weather is acceptable/unacceptable for commencing with a launch.
+- 2018 Project also seems to cover obligations to the wider community and stakeholders.
+Eg rocket should be safe for residents of wellington region.

+We need to get to a point where we can confidently say what hardware components we are going to use.
+That way, we can start listing them in this section and state their features and characteristics.

+**Original Instructions:**

-For systems with hardware components, identify the physical characteristics of that hardware (9.4.10) and environment conditions in which it must operate (9.4.11).
+> For systems with hardware components, identify the physical characteristics of that hardware (9.4.10) and environment conditions in which it must operate (9.4.11).
 Depending on the project, this section may be from one page up to 5 pages.

 ### 3.9 Supporting information

+#### Summary:

+This section declares any additional information that could justify why we have listed any particular specific requirement for all of section 3.
+We can start this section, but not much.

+**Suggested Content:**

+- Open Source - We can write about the fact that this is open source, why, and its implications for the future of the project.
+- Can probably state any legal restrictions that justify a particular requirement or to ensure some safety measure.

+Cannot make much progress here right now.
+We need to move forward with the project more until some extra info becomes obvious to us.

+**Original Instructions:**

-see 9.5.19.
+> see 9.5.19.
 ## 4. Verification

 3 pages outlining how you will verify that the product meets the most important specific requirements.
 The format of this section should parallel section 3 of your document (see 9.5.18).
 Wherever possible (especially systemic requirements) you should indicate testable acceptance criteria.